GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - Plot maps (20-years mean) as:
   - Grid data (1 row, 4 maps) showing (1) the historical p50 index value and (2-4) the p50 standard anomaly for 3 different SSP
-  - ADM1 data (1 row, 4 maps) showing if the risk threshold is surpassed (two values: no change / increase)
+  - ADM1 data (1 row, 4 maps) showing the mean value as color and label

 - Plot timeseries (ADM0 mean)
   - X is years up to period_end, Y is standardised anomaly (range depends on the index)